- Installing Follow Up Email

 - Customer Registration - customer needs to register at the store to activate this event;

-As you can see, customer only need to browse your store and whatever customer does to receive the emails.
+As you can see, the customer only need to browse your store and whatever customer does to receive the emails.

 Manage Events screen